skip to main content

 Creating a video game for the STEM VGC draws on many parts of the curriculum and is a great cross-curricula project.

-Digital Technology: Creating a video game is obviously a great way to teach the digital technology curriculum and to help make the Challenge useful for teaching, learning and reporting we have aligned it to the Australian Curriculum V9.0.
+Digital Technology: Creating a video game is obviously a great way to teach the digital technology curriculum.
+To help make the Challenge useful for teaching, learning and reporting we have aligned it to the Australian Curriculum V9.0.
 You can find the Digital Technology curriculum descriptors mapped to the components of the Australian STEM Video Game Challenge by clicking the Curriculum links button below.

 The list of all courses that would be appropriate to utilise the STEM VGC as a tool for teaching and learning throughout Australia is extensive.
 Common courses across states include: Applied Computing, Computer Science, Creative and Digital Media, Digital Technologies, Information Technology, Media Production and Analysis, Software Design and Development, Visual Arts, Media Arts and Visual Communication and Design.